opendocsg/opendoc-supreme-court-practice-directions/PART-01-Introduction.md

 ## 1. Citation

-These Practice Directions may be cited as the Supreme Court Practice Directions.
+These Practice Directions may be cited as the Supreme Court Practice Directions 2013.

 ## 1A.
 Definitions

 In these Practice Directions, unless the context otherwise requires:<br>
- “Appellate Division” means the Appellate Division of the High Court; and<br>
+ “Appellate Division” means the Appellate Division of the High Court;<br>
- “General Division” means the General Division of the High Court.
+ “General Division” means the General Division of the High Court; and<br>
+ "Rules of Court” means the Rules of Court (Cap 322, R 5, 2014 Rev Ed) as in force immediately before 1 April 2022.

 ## 1B.
 References to repealed provisions of written laws